leevip/project/README.md

 #About this app

 On the frontpage user can see all posts.
-Front page also
+Posts on the frontpage can be clicked to view comments and to comment the post if logged in.
+Frontpage also allows making a new post if logged in.
+When viewing a post usernames are clickable, clicking a username will show all posts by that user.

 #Dependencies: